 Before you can send a WhatsApp campaign, you'll need to build the content, design, and images you want your users to receive in the message.
 WhatsApp templates are reusable message blueprints that you can select in campaigns and journeys to send your users WhatsApp messages.
-They can contain contain text, links, and images, and you can customize them with user profile data, event data, data feeds, and Catalog data.
+They can contain text, links, and images, and you can customize them with user profile data, event data, data feeds, and Catalog data.

 NOTE